| |

 The following format is

-expected to be followed when video taping your practical
+expected to be followed when video recording your practical

 -